SSA Print LogoSeismological Society of America

 5.06 Notice.
 The Board may hold regular meetings without notice if the time and place of such meetings is fixed by the Board and made known.
 The Board may hold special meetings upon four days' notice by first class mail or forty-eight hours' notice delivered personally or by telephone, electronic mail, or facsimile.

 5.07 Quorum.
-A quorum of the Board shall be a majority of the number of Directors authorized in these Bylaws.
+A quorum of the Board shall be a majority of the number of directors then in office.

 5.09 Absence.
-If a Director is absent from two consecutive meetings, for reasons which the Board shall determine to be insufficient, his or her resignation shall be deemed to be tendered and accepted, and he or she shall be so notified.
+If a Director is absent from two consecutive meetings, for reasons that the Board shall determine to be insufficient, his or her resignation shall be deemed to be tendered and accepted (i.e., he or she shall be automatically removed by operation of these Bylaws), and he or she shall be so notified.

-5.11 Action by Unanimous Written Consent without a Meeting.
-Any action required or permitted to be taken by the Board under any provision of law may be taken without a meeting if all members of the Board shall individually or collectively consent in writing to such action in the manner specified in the California Nonprofit Corporation Law.
+5.10 Action by Unanimous Written Consent without a Meeting.
+Any action required or permitted to be taken by the Board under any provision of law may be taken without a meeting if all Directors shall individually or collectively consent in writing to such action in the manner specified in the California Nonprofit Corporation Law.

 ARTICLE VI Officers

 6.01 Officers.
-The officers of the Society are President, Vice-President, Secretary, and Treasurer.
+The officers of the Society are President, Vice president, Past President, Secretary, and Treasurer.

 6.02 Qualifications.
 Officers must be members of the Society.
 No person may hold more than one office at the same time.
-All officers except the President may serve consecutive terms.
+All officers, except the President, Vice President and Past President as provided in Section 6.03 of these Bylaws, may serve consecutive terms.

 6.04 Duties.
 The officers perform those duties that are usual to their positions and that are assigned to them by the Board, including those duties that are set forth in the position descriptions for each officer as adopted by the Board from time to time.
-In addition, the President acts as Chairman of the Board; the Vice-President acts in place of the President when the President is not available; and the Treasurer is the chief financial officer.
+In addition, the President acts as a chairman of the board; the Vice President or Past President, in that order of priority, acts in place of the President when the President is not available; and the Treasurer is the chief financial officer.

 6.05 Vacancies.
-If a vacancy occurs in an officer position for any reason, the Board may appoint a member of the Society to fill the position for the unexpired portion of the term.
-If a vacancy occurs in the Presidency, the Vice-President acts until the President can be replaced by the Board.
+If a vacancy occurs in an officer position for any reason (including removal by the Board), the Board may appoint a member of the Society to fill the position for the unexpired portion of the term.
+If a vacancy occurs in the Presidency, the Vice President shall immediately assume the office of President for the unexpired portion of the term as well as serve the full one-year succeeding term as President.
 Persons elected to fill a vacated presidential term may succeed themselves.

 ARTICLE VII Committees